 - Builds students’ understanding of poetic language, helping them engage with literature that builds empathy and emotional intelligence.

 - Provides a model for students to engage in academic discourse.

-- Click Unit Library in the upper navigation bar to choose the poetry unit that you want to lead a Power Line Lesson for.
+- Click Unit Library in the upper navigation bar and choose the applicable unit.

-Unlike Power Sentence Lessons, Power Line Lessons do not use Presentation Mode at this time.
+Unlike Power Sentence lessons, Power Line lessons do not have Presentation Mode at this time.